-Guidance-The Guidance Counselor and Dean of Students are available to work with student problems.
+Guidance-The Guidance Counselor and Associate Principal are available to work with student problems.
 Parents, teachers, and students can refer issues to the Guidance Department.

 Nurse/Health- The district nurse visits the school on a regular basis.
 The secretaries in the building help the students with minor first-aid needs as they arise.